gabrielcedran/intro-to-serverless/README.md

 When working with `serverless framework`, it automates the deploy to aws.
 All details are set in the `serverless.yml` file (programming language being used, functions being deployed and their respective handlers, etc).

 Sample application: `hello-world`.
 Run with `serverless invoke local -f hello -p src/event.json`

+### Cloudformation

+Instead of opening individual services on aws dashboard, provisioning them individually and tying them together, cloudformation is an api can be used from the CLI to create a configuration file in order have the all the necessary services provisioned.

+_Serverless framework is a kind of an abstraction on top of Cloudformation_

+_ps: not necessarily all aws services are supported on cloudformation, but it keeps being extended as new services are created (so does serverless framework)_